A Cherished Tradition

 Each year the festivities begin with the exciting Petrels of Fire race.
 Modeled after a race in the movie Chariots of Fire, a select group of Oglethorpe students runners circle the quad in hopes of making a full lap before the carillon bells’ twelfth and final chime.
 This amazing feat has only been accomplished one time!

-Then the crowd, traditionally led by a bagpiper, processes to the Conant Performing Arts Center to hear from a special guest speaker.
-The festivities close with a reception.
+Then the crowd, traditionally led by a bagpiper, processes to the Conant Performing Arts Center and the festivities close with a reception.

 Oglethorpe Day schedule of events: